-The Headteacher, along with the governors and SENCO, plays an important role in the strategic development of SEND policy and provision at Twyford C of E School.
-The Headteacher ensures that the quality of teaching for pupils with SEND, and the progress made by these pupils, is a core part of the school's appraisal arrangements and it's approach to professional development for all teaching and support staff.
+The Headteacher, along with the governors and SENDCO, plays an important role in the strategic development of SEND policy and provision at Twyford CofE School.
+The Head Teacher ensures that the quality of teaching for children with SEND, and the progress made by these children, is a core part of the school's appraisal arrangements and its approach to professional development for all teaching and support staff.